Box-ball systems and RSK recording tableaux

 \subsection{Box-ball systems}

-The \emph{box-ball system}\footnote{Our version of the box-ball system was introduced in~\cite{Takahashi93} and is an extension of the box-ball system first invented by Takahashi and Satsuma in~\cite{TS90}.}, or BBS for short, is a dynamical system consisting of discrete time states.
+The \emph{box-ball system}, or BBS for short, is a dynamical system consisting of discrete time states.
 At each time state, we have finitely many numbered balls in an infinite strip of boxes; the boxes are indexed by the integers from left to right, and each box can fit at most one ball.
 One BBS move is the process of letting each ball jump to the nearest empty box to its right, starting with the smallest-numbered ball (see Figure~\ref{fig:intro:452361:t=0 to t=1}).
 Given a BBS state at time $t$, we compute the BBS state at time $t+1$ by applying one BBS move.

 Let $S_n$ denote the set of permutations on $[n] \coloneqq \{ 1, 2, \dots, n\}$.
 A permutation $w$ in $S_n$ gives a box-ball system state by assigning the one-line notation of the permutation to $n$ consecutive boxes.
 We denote an empty box by $e \coloneqq n+1$, and we usually omit the infinitely many empty boxes to the left of the balls (even though our boxes are indexed by $\mathbb{Z}$).
 Let $\BB^t(X)$ denote the result of applying $t$ BBS moves to a BBS configuration $X$.
 For example, beginning with a configuration